El Cabanyal Highlights

 1 – POPULAR MODERNISM

 The neighbourhood, which for centuries was the residence of families dedicated to fishing, acquired its current appearance after a devastating fire in 1875 which resulted in the prohibition to rebuild the traditional straw roofed huts called “barracas” (highly flammable).
 This gave rise to the characteristic two-storey brick houses with brightly coloured tiled façades that replicate the Mediterranean modernist style of the period through a popular lens.
-The tiles are also a trick to hide the humidity in the walls, natural in an area so close to the sea, so you can find them outside and inside the houses as wainscots.
+The tiles are also a trick to hide the humidity in the walls, natural in an area so close to the sea, so you can find them outside and inside the houses.

-Strolling through the area you will discover these gorgeous buildings where you can still breathe the lifestyle of a coastal town with the neighbours sitting at the door of the houses because in the Cabanyal people still live in the street.
+Strolling through the area you will discover these gorgeous buildings where you can still breathe the lifestyle of a coastal town with the neighbours sitting at the door of the houses, because in the Cabanyal people still live in the street.

 valencia sailing tour trips